 Because the park is so huge, there are three separate entrances in three different cities.
 For the purposes of this article, we’ll be discussing the entrance in Collier County.
 Of course, don’t forget to check out some of the best Everglades Boat Tours from Naples if you prefer a guided visit.

 Take exit 80 from State Road 29 and drive for about 20 miles to reach the Gulf Coast Visitor Center.
-The park’s western salt-water gateway, this should be your first stop to get oriented with the attractions in this area.
+The park’s western salt-water gateway should be your first stop to get oriented with the attractions in this area.

 Make sure you bring your own water and snacks and leave nothing but footprints.
-You must arrive by car, many of the Everglades’ points of interest are many miles apart!
+You must arrive by car as many of the Everglades’ points of interest are many miles apart!

 After, you have to pass by the “Doll Lady’s” House.
 She decorates her front yard with her collection of “junktiques.”
 You’ll be charmed by hobby horses and rag dolls sitting in salvaged garden chairs.